a-thread/project-jazz/firstWeek/activities/html.md

     - second column with least favorite things about topc
 - embed a youtube video
 - style with flexbox
-- style it in dark mode
+- style it in dark mode (or any color mode you'd like)

 ### Hints
 - target="_blank"